stevenmellor/laos_teacher/README.md

 - Optional Lao→English translation via Hugging Face NLLB so every tutor reply pairs Lao script with an English gloss
 - English-first teaching loop that maps recognised English phrases to Lao focus sentences with romanisation so learners always know what they are hearing and why it matters
+- Romanised input matching so speaking or typing "sabaidee" still links back to the Lao script focus phrase

 ## Getting started